Skip to main content

 • 1-10 rankings

-Each question will allow for optional fields that should be completed by the Facilitator of the Check-in (this could be an Admin, Manager or Trainee), including the option for them to upload a photo as proof that the Check-in was completed.
+Each step will allow for optional fields that should be completed by the Facilitator of the Check-in (this could be an Admin, Manager or Trainee), including the option for them to upload a photo as proof that the Check-in was completed.

 • Currently, Check-ins can only be assigned as part of a Module from the Opus dashboard.